jtmkrueger/vim-c-cr/README.md

 DISCLAIMER
 ----------
-This only works with gvim!
+ctrl+enter only works with gvim!
 Read [this stackoverflow question](http://stackoverflow.com/questions/598113/can-terminals-detect-shift-enter-or-control-enter) for more info.